hlissner/emacs-nlinum-hl/README.md

 ## Disappearing line numbers

-`nlinum` has an issue with line numbers disappearing in buffers that have been open a while.
+Occasionally, `nlinum`'s line numbers will disappear in buffers that have been open a while.

-When the current line is missing a line number, `nlinum-hl` tries to deal with it depending on the value of `nlinum-hl-redraw`.
+When the current line is missing a line number, `nlinum-hl` can deal with it depending on the value of `nlinum-hl-redraw`.
 Its possible values are:

 + `'line`: fix only that line's number (fastest)
 + `'window` (the default): redraw the visible part of the current window
 + `'buffer`: redraw all line numbers in that buffer
 + `t`: redraw nlinum across all buffers with nlinum-mode active (slowest)

-In the interest of performance and simplicity, this is all nlinum-hl will do for you.
+In the interest of performance, this is all nlinum-hl will do for you.
 This may not be enough for some, so here are more things you can try:

 ```emacs-lisp
 ;; whenever Emacs loses/gains focus